 It is the Luftwaffe fighter Foche-Wulf.
 I built it from February to March 2008.

-Since I’m continually making several tanks, I decided to change feelings to make this fighter.
+Since I’m continually making several tanks, I decided to change my feelings to make this fighter.

-I’ll strike the rivets on the all body to refer airplane model magazine.
+I’ll strike the rivets on the all body to refer to airplane model magazine.
 I worked to make sure after I had drawn the line at the part to be stricken.
 It is considerably patient work.

-Making of meter board and the cockpit. Ｉ made seat belt with a plastic board and a thin wire since there was no seat belt in this kit.
+Making of meter board and the cockpit. Ｉ made a seat belt with a plastic board and a thin wire since there was no seat belt in this kit.

-I struck the rivet except for the engine cover and almost completed.
+I struck the rivet except for the engine cover and almost completed it.

 At last, assemble completed.

 It did not go well when Ｉ used the epoxy putty for a woody part to bury the space.
 Adhesion to plastic was bad.
 Next time, I will use a usual epoxy putty even if time hangs.

 It is brake pipe additional work that I use string weight of 0.3mm.

 I’ll make one pilot on the wing. Ｉ used 1/48 military miniature series of Tamiya.
 Since this pilot wears a leather jacket, I sliced down the body a little.
 1/48 is too small to work!

 I made the figure as a photo.
 Dressed the jacket with the epoxy putty and attached the 1st Iron Cross on his neck.

 I hang this body like laundry after painting.
 But my room is always dusty…

 When I start camouflage painting, this airplane has been gradually becoming like Fochewolf.
 It is a sober impression, though there seem to be various colors of gray.

-Since it was a complete matt painting, I splayed the clear and make the decals stick easily in the after the procedure.
+Since it was a complete matt painting, I splayed the clear and make the decals stick easily after the procedure.

 It is a German fighter and FOCKE-WULF Fw190A-3 of Hasegawa.
-Armaments are 4 x 20mm machine gun and 2 x 7.92mm machine gun.
+Armaments are 4 x 20mm machine guns and 2 x 7.92mm machine guns.
 A-3 was equipped with the BMW801D type engine, though there seemed to be various types.
-Maximum speed was 660km.
+The maximum speed was 660km.

 Marking was same as box art, III./JG2, Kommandeur Hauptmann Hans “Assi” Hahn, in France, May 1942.
 The mark of the bird is shoulder sleeve insignia.